Chapter 8 : it's cold outside

 “I took part in the Hufflepuff versus Ravenclaw Quidditch fight last year, and Joshua Wood ended up in the Hospital Wing for the night.”

-“Fair enough,” shrugged Al. “Did you do the History of Magic essay?
+“Fair enough,” shrugged Al. “Did you do the Defence essay?
 I did, but it’s not quite fifteen inches-”

 “Oh fuck!”
 I cried.
 “I left it in the library!”